 Challenge number Detail of challenge 1 Assessments, observations and discussions with pupils indicate under- developed oral language skills and vocabulary gaps among many disadvantaged pupils.
 These are evident fromFS1 / Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
 Only a third of disadvantaged pupils reach a good level of development by the end of Reception compared to two thirds of non-disadvantage pupils.
 2 Assessments, observations and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 In June 22, 50 % of Y1 disadvantaged pupils were working at age expected for phonics compared to 86% of non-disadvantaged pupils.
+This gap narrowed in June 2023 (due to the structured interventions) so that 67% of disadvantaged pupils were working at age related expectations in phonics compared to 82% of other pupils.
 3 Assessments and observations indicate that attainment among disadvantaged pupils is below that of non-disadvantaged pupils.
-On entry to Reception in September 2022 shows that: In maths, 33% of our disadvantaged pupils are working at age related expectations compared to 46% of non-disadvantaged pupils.
-In reading, 11% of disadvantaged pupils are at age related compared to 33% of non-disadvantaged pupils.
-In writing, 11% of disadvantaged pupils are working at age related expectations compared to 30% of non-disadvantaged pupils.
-In C&L, 33% of disadvantaged pupils are in line with age related expectations compared to 45% of non-disadvantaged pupils.
+On entry to Reception in September 2022 shows that: In maths, 33% of our disadvantaged pupils are working at age-related expectations compared to 46% of non-disadvantaged pupils.
+In reading, 11% of disadvantaged pupils are at age-related compared to 33% of non-disadvantaged pupils.
+In writing, 11% of disadvantaged pupils are working at age-related expectations compared to 30% of non-disadvantaged pupils.
+In C&L, 33% of disadvantaged pupils are in line with age-related expectations compared to 45% of non-disadvantaged pupils.
+In September 2023 the on-entry data showed: Maths 25% disadvantaged and 29% other working at age-related expectations.
+Reading 0 disadvantaged and 13% other working at age-related expectations., Writing 25% disadvantaged and 16% other working at age-related expectations., C & L 25% disadvantaged and 24% other working at age-related expectations.
 4 Our assessments (including well-being survey), observations and discussions with pupils and families have identified social and emotional issues for many pupils mainly due to a lack of enrichment activities or socialising opportunities outside of school activities.
 These challenges particularly affect disadvantaged pupils, including their attainment.
 5 Our assessments and discussions with pupils indicate that many disadvantaged pupils are less likely to engage with home learning tasks (including reading and times tables) or additional tuition sessions than non-disadvantaged pupils.
 This has increased the gap in attainment particularly in reading and maths for disadvantaged children compared to non-disadvantaged children from Reception to Year 6.
-Following the successful recovery programme deployed by the school and use of Pupil Premium funding by the end of 2022, Year 6 disadvantaged pupils performed better that non-disadvantaged (both above national averages) in reading; there was no gap between disadvantaged and non-disadvantaged in maths (91%).
+Following the successful recovery programme deployed by the school and use of Pupil Premium funding by the end of 2022, Year 6 disadvantaged pupils performed better than non-disadvantaged (both above national averages) in reading; there was no gap between disadvantaged and non-disadvantaged in maths (91%).